This post may contain affiliate sales links. Please read my disclosure policy.

 - Dulce de Leche – a drool-worthy addition.

-- Homemade Blackberry Syrup – incase you can get your hands on some fresh blackberries this summer, this is downright delicious!
+- Homemade Blackberry Syrup – if you can get your hands on some fresh blackberries this summer, this is downright delicious!
 Frozen also works well.

-- Lemon Juice and Sugar – simple and delicate filling, yet so so tasty!
+- Lemon Juice, Lemon Zest and Sugar – simple and delicate filling, yet so so tasty!

 Love Crepes?
 Try These Other Sweet Treats: